How the bowels and anus work

 To understand constipation, it helps to know how the lower part of the gut works.

-- The ring of muscle at the top of the anal canal is called the ‘internal sphincter’.
-This muscle is not under our conscious control.
+- The innermost ring of muscle of the anal canal is called the ‘internal sphincter’.
+This muscle, which is not under our conscious control, maintains a resting pressure in our anal canal.

-- The ring at the opening of the anus is called the ‘external sphincter’.
+- The outermost ring of muscle of the anus is called the ‘external sphincter’.
+It also forms the pelvic floor eventually.
 This muscle is more like the sort of muscle that we have in our arms and legs, and we are able to control it (until the urge to pass faeces becomes overwhelming).

 It is obvious that in babies the system of nerve messages that keep the anus shut is not in place – babies pass faeces as soon as the rectum fills.
 After about 18 months of age, the system develops, but in some children this can take a long time.